 There are some things worth mentioning that aptitude testing alone cannot do.
 It cannot assess personal qualities, such as leadership or team compatibility.
 Neither can it assess motivation.
 As every flying instructor knows, a run-of-the-mill student who is keen and highly motivated will often do as well as, if not better than, one who is a 'natural' but not a 'tryer'.
 That said, assessment of motivation and personal qualities is best left to a future employer, who will weigh them in the balance with aptitude scores, - nurturing them is the Training Organisation's job.

 Returning to the Cranwell experience, selection days are run approximately every two months, but more frequently when demand is high.
 You should plan to arrive at RAF Cranwell, Nr Sleaford in Lincolnshire no later than 10.30am in order to book-in at the Guardroom.
 The tests commence at 11.30 and take around 2 hours followed by the 'one on one' debriefing session of about 45 minutes.
 We aim to have you on your way home again by 4pm at the latest.
-COST - £155 to private individuals.
-For airline or company sponsored applicants, the rate is by agreement.
-It should be stressed that the Air Pilots views this service as non-profit making, indeed members of the Company give of their time and expertise for free.
+COST - £155.00, it should be stressed that the Air Pilots views this service as non-profit making, indeed members of the Company give of their time and expertise for free.

 In conclusion, the Company would recommend to all aspiring commercial pilots, firstly make sure you are likely to be able to pass a full Class 1 medical (you don't need to have passed the medical to do aptitude testing but you should be reasonably conviced that you would be able to) and secondly, take the Cranwell tests.
 Without the former you cannot start and the latter may well save a lot of heartache together with the very considerable financial investment that you are now contemplating.

 Registration forms for the aptitude tests may be downloaded in pdf format, printed and forwarded to the Company together with a cheque for £155 (made out to Air Pilots).